Snack FoodsView Our Alphabetical Recipe Index for Snack Foods

 A new spin on my legendary potato pancakes New Way Famous Potato Latkes.
 Sweet potatoes add vitamins and colour; the combination of gold and orange is simply beautiful.

-I use both red and white quinoa for these for a colourful, exciting burger that is spiced to perfection.
+I use both red and white quinoa, along with kale, sweet potato, and high-fiber black beans for these colourful, exciting burgers that is spiced to perfection.
 These are great warm but if you let them cool overnight, they firm up to an even meatier texture with more crunch and chew.
 These are fabulous with salad or sliced and tucked into a wrap with pickles, greens and vinaigrette.
-I take them to go all the time.
-I also make the black beans, sweet potatoes, and quinoa the night before as my prep and then put the recipe together the next day (especially since the black beans should be pre-soaked a few hours or overnight).
-The video of these cooking is on YouTube https://www.youtube.com/watch?v=o3EN-VM7B_s
+Prep the black beans, sweet potatoes, and quinoa the night before and then put the recipe together the next day (especially since the black beans should be pre-soaked a few hours or overnight).
+The video of these cooking is on YouTube https://www.youtube.com/watch?v=o3EN-VM7B_s although I generally oven roast these burgers.

 This is the dressing to go with falafel – the pita and chick pea snack food.